 - Bake for 20 minutes or until starting to brown.
 Remove from oven.

-- Meanwhile, while Brussels sprouts are roasting, in a medium saucepan over medium heat, melt butter.
-Add onions and saute, stirring constantly, until translucent, or about 2 minutes.
+- While Brussels sprouts are roasting, in a medium saucepan over medium heat, melt butter.
+Add onions and sauté, stirring constantly, until translucent, or about 2 minutes.

 - Add flour and continue to stir or whisk for 1 minute.

-- Slowly add the milk, stirring constantly, and cook over medium-low heat until thickened, 12 minutes.
+- Slowly add the milk, stirring constantly, and cook over medium-low heat until thickened, 10-12 minutes.
+Remove from heat.

 - Add thyme and nutmeg to the sauce, and stir to combine.
 Stir in half of the cheese until melted.
 Pour cheese sauce over Brussels sprouts, stirring lightly to combine.
 Top with remaining cheese.